David-Tech/Matchbox/README.md

 # Dating-App

-## In order to run locally install the following:
+## In order to run locally install the following using terminal:

 **install to client folder:**
 npm install react-scripts --save